Phoebus-Ma/Python-Helper/Thread.PY/README.md

 ### Feature
 1. thread.py        ---- Use threading create thread, multi platform.
+2. thread-pool.py   ---- Use threading pool, this is third library.
-2. process-lock.py  ---- Use threading lock, Resource access with thread locks.
+3. thread-lock.py   ---- Use threading lock, Resource access with thread locks.
+4. thread-queue.py  ---- Use threading and queue for interthread communication.
+5. thread-event.py  ---- Use threading event for interthread communication.
+6. thread-rlock.py  ---- Use threading rlock for interthread communication.
+7. thread-semaphore.py ---- Use threading semaphores for interthread communication.
+8. thread-condition.py ---- Use threading condition for interthread communication.

 ### Example:
 1. Thread Test: